-- 1. Completion numbers are low, but some colleges have found solutions to increase completion: In the 2016-17 academic year, 5,632 students took at least one Retail, Hospitality, and Tourism course in Orange County, but only 279 students earned a degree or certificate.
-There tends to be high turnover of workers in this sector, so it is relatively easy for students to find a job before completing.
-However, upfront counseling to help students understand the importance and value of completing has helped increase persistence rates at some colleges. - To increase completion rates of students in Retail, Hospitality, and Tourism programs colleges could focus on counseling efforts early in a student's course progression to help them understand the value of a degree or certificate.
+- To increase completion rates of students in Retail, Hospitality, and Tourism programs colleges could focus on counseling efforts early in a student's course progression to help them understand the value of a degree or certificate.
 Colleges could also add a work experience component, such as an internship of work-based learning opportunity, towards the end of their programs to incentivize students to complete their degree or certificate. - 2.
-Several Retail, Hospitality, and Tourism occupations are in high demand, but pay low wages: Even though there is a significant need for occupations such as First-Line Supervisors of Retail Workers and First-Line Supervisors of Food Preparation and Serving Workers, entry-level wages for these occupations are below the living-wage for one adult in Orange County. - 2.
 To help students move into occupations with higher wages, colleges could consider creating noncredit programs for high-demand, low wage occupations and create a noncredit-tocredit pipeline so students have a pathway to obtain additional education and experience that will help them earn better wages and advance their careers.